Installation and Setup

 This article walks through the installation steps and configuration details required to prepare your computer and devices for Android Wear development.
 By the end of this article, you'll have a working Xamarin.Android Wear installation integrated into Visual Studio for Mac and/or Microsoft Visual Studio, and you'll be ready to start building your first Xamarin.Android Wear application.

 - Create Your First Android Wear App

 The following is required to create Xamarin-based Android Wear apps:

-Visual Studio or Xamarin Studio – You If you are using Visual Studio, Visual Studio 2013 Professional or later is required.
-If you are using Xamarin Studio, version 5.3 or later of Xamarin Studio is required.
+Visual Studio or Visual Studio for Mac – You If you are using Visual Studio, Visual Studio 2015 Professional or later is required.

-Xamarin.Android – Xamarin.Android 4.17 or later must be installed and configured with either Visual Studio or Xamarin Studio.
+Xamarin.Android – Xamarin.Android 4.17 or later must be installed and configured with either Visual Studio or Visual Studio for Mac.

 Android SDK - Android SDK 5.0.1 (API 21) or later must be installed via the Android SDK Manager.

 Java Developer Kit – Xamarin Android development requires JDK 1.8 or later if you are developing for API level 24 or greater (JDK 1.8 also supports API levels earlier than 24).

 You can continue to use JDK 1.7 if you are developing specifically for API level 23 or earlier.

 After you have installed Xamarin.Android, perform the following steps so that you're ready to build and test Android Wear apps: